google/fhir-data-pipes/doc/debug-build-locally.md

-# Running `cloudbuild.yaml` Locally with Docker
+# Running E2E Tests Locally with Docker

-`cloud-build-local` is deprecated; however you can still iterate on the `cloudbuild.yaml` steps by running them manually using Docker and the same tooling that Cloud Build uses.
-This document provides a lightweight, repeatable workflow for running the CI pipeline locally while being able to iterate quickly.
+This document provides a lightweight, repeatable workflow for running the E2E pipeline tests locally so you can iterate quickly without waiting for a CI run.

-**Note:** Depending on what stage of the build is failing for your PR, you can bring up only services that are relevant to that stage.
+**Note:** Depending on what stage of the build is failing for your PR, you can bring up only the services relevant to that stage.

 ## Prerequisites